-The Council's net worth decreased from a net liability of £31.940m to one of £21.547m at 31 March 2022.
+The Council's net worth increased from a net liability of £12.822m to a net asset of £26.360m at 31 March 2023.
 The movement is largely due to a change in the pension liability.

 Pension Liabilities

 The Council's pension liability is the value of its commitment to pay retirement benefits across future years, offset by the value of assets invested in the Pension Fund.
 The Pension Fund is revalued every three years to set future contribution rates.
 At the most recent actuarial valuation on 31 March 2019, which set Gedling's contribution rates for 2020/21 to 2022/23, the funding level of the Nottinghamshire County Council Pension Fund was 93%, which compared favourably to the actuary's previous estimate that the funding level would be 90% by the date of the valuation.